 So when my 360 broke down, I wanted something that wasn’t plastic, but it’s really hard to find fountains that are ceramic or stainless steel.
 At that time, we did a little bit of research, and I only had 2 options:

 Thirsty Cat Fountains are handmade, fancy right?
 And they look sooo lovely, fur be honest.
-I really wanted to get one, but this fountains are pricey.
-The prices range from $100 to $225 dollars!

-The other option was the new Lottus Drinkwell that claims to be ceramic, so base on price and the good luck we had with other Drinkwell purrducts, we choose to buy the Lottus.
+The other option was the new Lottus Drinkwell that claims to be ceramic, so based on price and the good luck we had with other Drinkwell purrducts, we choose to buy the Lottus.
 We bought it at PetSmart, and right out of the box, the plastic cord tube was BROKEN guys!
 We took it back the same day and got a replacement.
 And fur be honest, was fine fur a year because my momma decided not to take that part apart fur cleaning it.
-Looked beautiful in my office but was DP (dog poop) that was all ceramic since the middle part was plastic, and the HUGE problem was the little plastic tube that can't be tightened enough to engage the rubber gasket without completely breaking.
+Looked beautiful in my office but was DP (dog poop) that was all ceramic since the middle part was plastic, and the HUGE problem was the little plastic tube that can’t be tightened enough to engage the rubber gasket without completely breaking.
 Long story short, the freaking plastic tube broke again, so I wondering if we should get the part and fix it.
-Another CON is that doesn't hold too much water and, of course, the fact that is not all ceramic.
+Another CON is that doesn’t hold too much water and, of course, the fact that is not all ceramic.

-Anyways, I'm not finish yet, I also own a pet fountain fur traveling, the Petco Automatic Water Fountain.
-It only cost $20 dollars, and it's not noisy, and it's very easy to clean.
-I think it's purrfect fur traveling or as a furst fountain.
-If you are not sure your fur-child would like to drink from a fountain, I think this fountain it's great fur do some testing!
+Anyways, I’m not finished yet, I also own a pet fountain fur traveling, the Petco Automatic Water Fountain.
+It only cost $20 dollars, and it’s not noisy, and it’s very easy to clean.
+I think it’s purrfect fur traveling or as a furst fountain.
+If you are not sure your fur-child would like to drink from a fountain, I think this fountain it’s great fur do some testing!